-On September 6, 2024, the AJAN Liaison Officer, Fernando Nimbu SJ on behalf of the AJAN Director Fr.
-Ismael Matambura SJ, accompanied by Father Michel Lobunda, who serves as the spiritual guide to CVX Saint Ignace visited the CVX Saint Ignace community in Kingabwa, Kinshasa.
-The purpose of the visit was to assess the current situation and offer support.
+On September 6, 2024, AJAN Liaison Officer Fernando Nimbu, SJ, on behalf of AJAN Director Fr.
+Ismael Matambura, SJ, accompanied by Father Michel Lobunda, who serves as the spiritual guide to CVX Saint Ignace, visited the CVX Saint Ignace community in Kingabwa, Kinshasa, as part of AJAN’s field visits and project monitoring activities.
 This visit followed the Social Innovation Summit in the Democratic Republic of the Congo (DRC), where AJAN highlighted the importance of social entrepreneurship.

 CVX Saint Ignace is located in Kingabwa, a densely populated neighborhood in Kinshasa, close to the Congo River.
 This area faces significant social challenges, with a large number of people living with HIV (PLHIV), particularly women.
 Children and young girls also endure difficult circumstances, including poor road access and a high unemployment rate.
 This underscores the importance of our project, which focuses on building resilience among women and girls in such vulnerable conditions.